 In 2016, the Board took steps to simplify readiness grant agreements, including through framework agreements with readiness providers such as UNDP or Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ, German corporation for international cooperation) which operate in many countries.
-It has now more than 115 readiness delivery partners, including NDAs, with 70% from developing countries.
-As a result, funding disbursed by October 2020 for the 315 readiness projects under implementation totalled USD 132 million.
+It has now 134 readiness delivery partners, including NDAs, with 70% from developing countries.
+As a result, funding disbursed by August 2021 for the 439 readiness projects under implementation for both non-NAP and NAP support totalled USD 177 million.